The Best Places in Washington and Idaho for Making Your Summer Splash

 Just feet from the saltwater, Cranberry Lake is a shallow, tree-rimmed lake with a small sand beach that’s perfect for families with young kids; changing rooms are nearby.
+(Check before you go if they are open.)
 When you’ve had enough time in the sun, hit the trails.
 The North Beach Trail winds through cool woods alongside Deception Pass.
 Follow the signs to Little North Beach, and you’ll have a beach nearly all to yourself within sight of the churning rapids of Deception Pass, with the Deception Pass Bridge soaring high above.
 The seascape here is dramatic, especially during high and low tides, when the current roaring through the narrow gap reaches about 8 knots (9.2 mph), causing standing waves and whirlpools that daredevil kayakers and thrill-seeking boaters plunge through.

 To add a bit of adventure to your relaxing afternoon in the sunshine, head a half-mile north to 640-acre Marymoor Park.
 This lovely green space boasts numerous sports fields, plus tennis and basketball courts, a climbing wall, even a velodrome.
 Loop trails meander through the park, which has a rare a riverfront dog park, in case you’re visiting with your furry companion.